Home » Divisions » Jury Services » Policies & Procedures

 Parking is limited, so please allow sufficient time.

-Beginning the second day of jury service (and for each day thereafter) you will be paid fifteen dollars ($15.00) per day, plus thirty-four cents a mile ($0.34), one way mileage from your home to the court (California Code of Civil Procedure Sec.
+Beginning the second day of jury service (and for each day thereafter) you will be paid fifteen dollars ($15.00) per day, plus thirty-four cents a mile ($0.34), roundtrip, from your home to the court (California Code of Civil Procedure Sec.
 215).
 Jurors do not receive any compensation for the first day of service under state law.

 Checks for jury service are computed at the completion of the trial to which you were assigned and are mailed to you at your home address.
 Checks should be received within 4 to 6 weeks after the end of the trial.